INSPIRE-MIF/gp-data-service-linking-simplification/good-practice/data-service-linking-simplification-spec.md

 #### INSPIRE Network service - Scenario 2

  - In Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the applicable elements in the service, e.g. WFS OGC Capabilities in this case.
 For OGC WFS services, it currently relies on the ExtendedCapabilities section for the remaining elements.
-[Annex B](#annex-b), which is subject to future work proposes an approach for the revision of the mapping of the INSPIRE requirements with the aim to possibly remove the Extended Capabilities section.
+[Section 9](#part-b) proposes an alternative way to use of INSPIRE conformant standard Capabilities documents and optionally removing the Extended Capabilities section from them.
 - The data set metadata URL may point to a Discovery Service different from the national reference catalog.
 This may apply especially for federated Discovery Service catalogues.

 #### Requirements class